This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 Where the card stands out from others, though, is in how it is designed to encourage saving and investing.
 By incorporating other key features from the Acorns investment app, Acorns Spend (in theory) makes it easier than ever to make investing an automated, thoughtless process—which is a good thing.
 The less a person needs to think about saving or investing, the more likely they are to keep doing it over the long run.

 Acorns Spend accounts are managed by Lincoln Savings Bank, FDIC, meaning that each account is FDIC-insured up to a maximum of $250,000, just like other saving and checking accounts.

 Plus, the cards are just plain pretty.
-Not a selling point, but definitely a perk!
+This shouldn’t really be a selling point, but I guess it’s a perk.

 How does Acorns Spend work?

 The original Acorns investment app was built around the idea of “round-ups”—i.e., rounding up the spare change left over after each purchase, and depositing that change into an investment account where it could earn money and add up to big bucks over the years.
 Users manage round-ups from within the app, by either manually approving each purchase to round up or by enabling automatic round-ups (where every purchase is rounded up automatically).
 These round-up funds are then set aside until a balance of $5 is reached, at which point the money is transferred from your checking account to your Acorns portfolio

 Where Acorns Spend is different is in the real-time aspect of the round-ups.
 While the traditional Acorns user must wait until their round-up “balance” reaches $5 before the funds are transferred and invested, users of the card will have their round-up funds transferred immediately into their accounts following a purchase.
 Though this seems like a small improvement, over the course of a few years or decades, this can have a tremendous impact on investment growth: The longer your money is in the market, the longer it can grow.